집합론

 Moreover, composition of binary relations satisfies the associative law.

-Proposition 5 Composition of binary relations satisfies the associative law.
-That is, for three binary relations \(R_1,R_2,R_3\),
+Proposition 5 Composition of binary relations is associative.
+That is, for any three binary relations \(R_1,R_2,R_3\),

 \[(R_3\circ R_2)\circ R_1=R_3\circ(R_2\circ R_1)\]